 Their daughter, Ana, grew up in the store.
-She watched her father’s passion about new food items and today that passion continues.
-When the store moved to it’s new location, in 1936, Ana met her husband Carl Weekley.
-Then in 1949 the store moved to its current location on Fleming Street.
+She watched her father’s passion for new food items and today that passion continues.
+When the store moved to its new location, in 1936, Ana met her husband Carl Weekley.
+Then in 1949, the store moved to its current location on Fleming Street.
 A fire burned down the building in 1966, but a new store opened, at that location, in 1967.

 During WWII, Car was shipped out and a pregnant Ana worked with local families who were financially hard hit.
 They forgave grocery bills and slipped in extra sugar rations for birthday celebrations.

 Fausto died in 1948 and Ana, and her husband took over the business.
 She renamed the place Fautos Food Palace in honor of her father.
 Two of their sons, Alton and Jimmy carry on today with the family business.
 Jimmy actually met his wife, Susan while she worked at the grocery store.
 Jimmy was the Mayor of Key West and City Commissioner.
 Alton also served as City Commissioner as well as a member of the Chamber of Commerce and president of the Rotary Club.
 Carl passed away in 2002 and Ana in 2011.
 Each of their sons has continued on with their parent’s civic focus and heart.